Itsmemgsy/Biome-hopper-for-BCWO-2026-/README.md

 # 🌾 Biome Hopper — automatic biome farming for Balanced Craftwars Overhaul

-Opens your private server, waits for a biome, farms the rare ones (pets out, AFK fighting) and re-joins to skip the rest.
+Opens your private server, waits for a biome, farms the rare ones (summons out, AFK fighting) and re-joins to skip the rest.
 Pings you on Discord when it finds something worth your attention.

+MUST READ!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+PUT YOUR TWILIGHT AND OTHER SUMMON ON FIRST AND SECOND PLACE OF YOUR INVENTORY

 Adapted from https://github.com/debelopguy/BiomeHopper and reworked: the repo's screenshots, boss checks and clicks were built for an older BCWO and a